mwadhwa/contactsearch/README.md

 Contact Search Application

+Contact Search is based on compressed tries implementation.
+Entity Store has inner class Node which holds the underlying data structure.
+As Node is not exposed to outer world so It make sense to have it as Inner class. whole CURD operations will be at EntityStoreLevel.

 This allows searching of contacts based on First Name , lastName criteria.

 Internally, app is using compressed tries to store the entities.